yugal072/yugal072/README.md

 ### 💭 What I Believe In

 > AI isn't magic — it's engineering with a probabilistic core.
-My job is to make that core reliable.
+What I am doing is to make that core reliable.

 - 🧩 **Agents over answers** — I care less about a single clever prompt and more about systems that plan, retrieve, act, and correct themselves.
 - 🛠️ **Ship it, don't just design it** — a working prototype teaches you more in a week than a whitepaper does in a month.